MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Chapter 9 deals with the Verification of compliance with the provision of this convention under Regulations 19 and 20, providing details of the application and the process for compliance verification.

-Chapter 10 lists the important requirement of the international code for ships operating in Polar waters under Regulations 21 and 22.
-Regulation 21 lists down the definition for this annexe, followed by Regulation 22 for the application and requirement for the ships sailing in polar waters.
+Chapter 10 lists the important requirements of the international code for ships operating in polar waters under Regulations 21 and 22.
+Regulation 21 defines this annexe, followed by Regulation 22, which outlines the application and requirements for ships sailing in polar waters.

 Related Read: How The IMO Polar Code Supports Safe And Eco-Friendly Shipping